Agent-Field/af-deep-research/README.md

 ---

 A research API that questions itself.
 Submit a query.
 The system spawns parallel agents, evaluates what it found against quality thresholds, generates new sub-queries when gaps are detected, and runs another cycle.
 The architecture orchestrates ~10,000 logical agent invocations per research.
 This is an [AI backend](https://www.agentfield.ai/blog/posts/ai-backend), not a chat interface.
+Built on top of [agentfield](https://github.com/Agent-Field/agentfield) runtime for orchestrating the agents.

 ## Quick start